Here are some of the biggest factors that influence your power bill.

 Drafts

 Drafts are big power wasters that increase your bills and make your home less comfortable.
-Weather strip and caulk around windows and doors to prevent air leaks and you can save about 10% of your yearly heating costs.
+Weather strip and caulk around windows and doors to prevent air leaks.
+This can help you save about 10% of your yearly heating costs.

 Heating